DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 });
 ```

-> Note that selector's property getters and client functions are asynchronous.
-If you need their resulting value in your code, use the `await` keyword.
+> Client functions and selector property getters are asynchronous.
+If you want to use their resulting values in your code, use the `await` keyword.
 >
 > However, you can omit `await` when you pass a selector property or a client function value into an [assertion](assert.md).
 In this instance, TestCafe uses its [Smart Assertion Query Mechanism](assert.md#smart-assertion-query-mechanism) to wait until the value is available.
 This makes your tests more stable.

-### Get a Page Element Using Custom Logic
+### Use Custom Logic to Get a Page Element

-Sometimes CSS selectors are not powerful enough to identify the required page element.
+CSS selectors are sometimes not powerful enough to identify the page element.
-In this instance, you can introduce a function that picks the desired element.
+In this instance, you can introduce a function that selects the desired element.

 ```js
 import { Selector } from 'testcafe';